Ujas-Goti/CS401_Group-4_Communications_System/Group4 SRS Document.md

 This system will be a standalone Java application designed to enable secure real-time text information between users.
 The server application manages connections, message routing, and logging.
 The client application provides the user interface for messaging.

-2.2 ## **Product Architecture ** {#Product Architecture}
+2.2 ## **Product Architecture** {#Product Architecture}

 The system will be organized into two major sub-systems: a client side application and a server side application.
 Server Application (back-end server): Routes all messages, manages authentication, manages client connections, manages chat history, and stores logs in text files
 Client Application (front end): Provides the user with an interface (GUI) for sending/receiving text messages.
 IT admin clients can request server logs from text files.

-Constraints:

-* No external frameworks, libraries, databases, or HTML/web components will be allowed.
-* All logs must be stored in **local files** on the server.
+2.3 ## **Product Functionality/Features** {Product Functionality/Features}

+The high-level features of the system are as follows.
+See section 3 of this document for more detailed requirements that address these features.

+Private and group chats
+Synchronous and asynchronous messaging
+Notifications for new messages
+Chat log access for IT admins
+Secure Log in with username and password

+2.4 ## **Constraints**

-* All users must be on the same local server.
-* All chats must be text-based.
+The application must run on any system with a Java runtime All users must be on the same organizational local network (LAN) All chats must be text-based
+Conversation and Authentication can only be store in append-only text file